suculent/platformio-docker-build/README.md

 ## Target audience

-- IoT application developers

-  They just need a ready-made firmware.
+- IoT application developers - they just need a ready-made firmware.

-- Occasional firmware hackers

-  They don't need full control over the complete tool chain and don't want to setup a Linux VM with the build environment.
+- Occasional firmware hackers - They don't need full control over the complete tool chain and don't want to setup a Linux VM with the build environment.

 **This image has been created for purposes of the THiNX IoT management platform.**